-The preservation of the environment is necessary for a variety of reasons, such as to preserve our clean water, air and food sources, to avoid extinction of species and preserve genetic diversity, and to ensure that the world remains an enjoyable and comfortable habitat.
-The Science Party acknowledges, however, that humans have advanced by manipulating and controlling the environment and life around us.
-The Science Party believes that the existence of humans requires some impact on the environment we live in.
-It is important, however, that when a decision affecting the environment is made, options that minimise the impact on the environment should be given precedence where it is feasible to do so.
+Environmental protection is necessary to preserve our clean water, air and food sources; avoid extinction of species; and to ensure that the world remains an enjoyable and viable habitat.
+We acknowledge, however, that humans have advanced by manipulating our environment.
+The existence of humans requires some impact on the environment we live in, but it is important to minimise the impact on the environment where it is feasible to do so.

-2.1 Policy: The Science Party is in favour of moderate, sensible action to mitigate the potential grave risks associated with climate change:
+1.1 Policy: Swift and decisive action to mitigate the risks associated with climate change.

-- Lay social and regulatory groundwork for reductions in carbon emissions.
-If and when we do need to make drastic cutbacks, it will be much easier to go to a heavy carbon price from a modest one than from none at all, with the legislative framework in place and companies familiar with its operation
+- Lays social and regulatory groundwork for reductions in carbon emissions.
+It is easier to go to a high emissions price from a modest one than from none at all; and

-- Make global political compromise possible.
-It is simply absurd to expect countries that are much poorer and emit much less per capita than us at the moment (let alone historically) to begin making serious efforts before high polluting, wealthy countries such as Australia.
-Cutting our emissions now is the absolute minimum gesture required to establish good faith for negotiations for them to limit and cut theirs.
+- Makes global political compromise possible.
+We cannot expect countries that are poorer and emit less per capita than us to make serious efforts to limit their emissions before we do.
+Cutting our emissions now is the minimum gesture required to establish good faith for negotiations for other countries to limit and cut theirs.

 3. Genetically Modified Organisms

 3.1.
-Policy: The Science Party believes in the use of genetically modified organisms (GMOs) for research and industry use.
+Policy: Support for genetically modified organisms (GMOs) for research and industry use.
 GMOs must conform to:

 - Standards for environmental protection:

-- Genetically modified organisms should not be introduced into areas where they are likely to interact genetically with native species in environmentally protected areas.
-It is important that protected areas remain protected from all kinds of pollution, and this includes genetic pollution.
+- GMOs should not be introduced into areas where they are likely to interact genetically with native species in environmentally protected areas.
+It is important that protected areas remain protected from pollution, including introduced genetic material.

 - Food safety standards:

-- Organisms used in food production will not be genetically modified to produce compounds that are poisonous to humans.
+- Organisms used in food production will not be genetically modified to produce compounds that are harmful to humans.
 Food production includes grains produced as feed for animals.

 - Organisms that are genetically modified to produce poisonous compounds or drugs will be required to be secured in such a way as to prevent cross pollination to other crops.

 3.2 Policy: Organisms are not to be genetically modified to create weapons for biological warfare or to create intentional harm.
-Such modifications may include, but are not limited to, using genetically modified organisms to produce poisons for warfare, or modifying infectious agents to create new viral weapons.
+Such modifications may include, but are not limited to, using GMOs to produce poisons for warfare, or modifying infectious agents to create new viral weapons.

-While the Science Party believes researchers should be free to research genetically modified organisms, there should be limits on this research (just as there is on all types of research) where harm to humans or the environment is possible.
+While researchers should be free to research GMOs, there should be limits on this research (just as there is on all types of research) where harm to humans or the environment is possible.

 The Office of the Gene Technology Regulator (OGTR) is the body currently responsibly for approving the release of GMOs from the lab into the environment.

 4.2.
-Discussion: Nuclear weapons are highly destructive and indiscriminate weapons.
-The Science Party has a policy of encouraging the reduction of nuclear weapons (such as nuclear bombs and other weapons such as depleted uranium bullets).
+Discussion: Nuclear weapons (such as nuclear bombs and other weapons such as depleted uranium bullets) are highly destructive and indiscriminate weapons.
 Australia should encourage a new agreement between nations all over the world to further the nuclear non-proliferation treaty (NNPT).
 Further agreements are needed to accelerate disarmament.